sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-04-22

+@jhchabran Depguard has [failed again, off a fresh branch from main](https://sourcegraph.slack.com/archives/C01N83PS4TU/p1650638888337509), so I had to disable it again.

 ## 2022-04-19

 @jhchabran